mbaytas/MAVA337Labs/Lab2_Java_ConditionsInteractions/README.md

 - Write the constructor to set the student's name and ID upon instantiation.
 - Write setter and getter methods for the two instance variables.
 Name these methods `getName()` and `getId()`.

-Remember that the general form of simple a setter method (a.k.a. accessor) looks like the following:
+Remember that the general form of simple a getter method (a.k.a. accessor) looks like the following:

     public type getVar() {
         return var;